 are suitable for initiation in the Property List of the Common Law Division, including proceedings for summary possession or sale under the Rules and proceedings arising under the Property Law Act 1958, the Transfer of Land Act 1958 and the Sale of Land Act 1962.
 However, commercial proceedings involving property transactions will continue to be initiated in the Commercial Court.

-In particular, mortgage default proceedings will continue to be initiated in the Commercial Court and administratively managed by Principal Registry.
-Practice Note SC CL 13 Property List provides more detailed information on the types of proceedings suitable for inclusion in the list.
+In particular, mortgage default proceedings will continue to be initiated in the Commercial Court and administratively managed by Principal Registry .
+Practice Note SC CL 13 Property List (First revision) provides more detailed information on the types of proceedings suitable for inclusion in the list.